adlnet/xAPI-Spec/xAPI.md

 to implement optimistic concurrency control in the portions of the API where PUT, POST or DELETE might overwrite or remove existing data, being:

-* State API
+* State Resource
-* Agent Profile API
+* Agent Profile Resource
-* Activity Profile API
+* Activity Profile Resource

 ##### Client Requirements
-The State API will permit PUT, POST and DELETE requests without concurrency headers, since state conflicts are unlikely.
-The requirements below only apply to Agent Profile API and Activity Profile API.
+The State Resource will permit PUT, POST and DELETE requests without concurrency headers, since state conflicts are unlikely.
+The requirements below only apply to Agent Profile Resource and Activity Profile Resource.

-* A Client making a PUT request to either the Agent Profile API or Activity Profile API MUST include the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header or the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header.
+* A Client making a PUT request to either the Agent Profile Resource or Activity Profile Resource MUST include the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header or the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header.

-* A Client making a POST request to either the Agent Profile API or Activity Profile API SHOULD* include the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header or the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header.
+* A Client making a POST request to either the Agent Profile Resource or Activity Profile Resource SHOULD* include the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header or the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header.

-* A Client making a DELETE request to either the Agent Profile API or Activity Profile API SHOULD* include the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header.
+* A Client making a DELETE request to either the Agent Profile Resource or Activity Profile Resource SHOULD* include the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header.

 * Clients SHOULD use the ETag value provided by the LRS rather than calculating it themselves.